tjacobs/CarND-Advanced-Lane-Lines/writeup.md

 # Advanced Lane Finding Project
 The goals of this project are:

-* **Camera calibration.** Compute camera calibration matrix and distortion coefficients from a set of chessboard images.
+* **Camera calibration.** Compute calibration matrix, distortion coefficients from a set of chessboard images.
 * **Distortion correction.** Apply a distortion correction to raw images.
 * **Color transforms.** Use color transforms, gradients, etc., to create a thresholded binary image.
 * **Perspective transforms.** Apply a perspective transform to rectify binary image ("birds-eye view").